Explicit formulas for the spectral side of the trace formula of SL(2): Explicit formulas for the spectral side

+where the constants $a,b$ depending on the ramification are accounted for by the local character $\chi_v$.
 Third, for the $\zeta_F(s,\chi)$ terms, write $L_v(s,\chi)$ for the local $L$-factor in the Euler product for $\zeta_F(s,\chi)$.
 For absolute convergence, we shift the contour slightly to the right of Re$(s)=1$, where we may use the Euler product expansion for the logarithmic derivative:

 for some $\epsilon>0$, and $\delta_\chi$ is 1 if $\chi$ is the trivial character, contributing half the residue at Re$(s)=1$, and zero otherwise.
 As in \cite[p.12]{W72}, the residue at 1 can be expressed as an integral over the global Weil group: